 Unfortunately we don’t allow barbecues in the Beaulieu complex.

 Is it easy to get around with a pushchair or pram?

 All of the attractions within Beaulieu are joined by paths which are suitable for pushchairs, but please be aware that some of the garden and riverside paths are constructed of hoggin or gravel.
 Many rallies and events held in the Beaulieu grounds are staged on grass, generally accessible from gravel or hoggin roadways.

 National Motor Museum: The National Motor Museum has three level floors with access available through ramps and lifts.

 Palace House: Unfortunately we are unable to accommodate pushchairs in Palace House and we ask that they be left outside.

-Rides and Drives: To enjoy a ride on the Monorail, Veteran Bus or Wheels, you will need to hold your child.
+Rides and Drives: To enjoy a ride on the Monorail or the Veteran Bus, you will need to hold your child.
 A member of staff will be happy to advise you where you can leave your pushchair or pram.

 If you leave a pushchair or pram unattended, please make sure it does not obstruct pathways or busy areas.

 Is Beaulieu wheelchair friendly?